All Episodes

 The State Department funneled $55 million to Laureate College.

-You know, it's all part of the same old, same old when it comes to the Clintons.
+You know, it's all part of the same old, same-old when it comes to the Clintons.

-Blair advised the Clintons to get the cattle futures market, and during Clinton's tenure as governor, Tyson benefited from several state decisions, including nine million dollars in state loans.
+And during Clinton's tenure as governor, Tyson benefited from several state decisions, including $9 million in state loans.

 They haven't changed their stripes.

-This is the Clinton's public lives.
+This is the Clintons' public lives.

 They have gotten rich.